 The evidence was readily available to Whitaker, as it was to us all but, as stated, he refused to read what it said.
 The leaked FFM engineering sub team’s report answered all the questions he had at the time.

-Whilst Brian has now accepted, what the rest of us knew from the leaked document, that Henderson was at Douma.
-He still tries to distance him from the FFM and paint him as some kind of outsider.
+Brian has now accepted, what the rest of us knew from the leaked document, that Henderson was at Douma yet he still tries to distance him from the FFM and paint him as some kind of outsider.

 Whitaker & the Gay Girl – Who Wasn’t